Robert Charles Zaehner: University work

 Before the war Zaehner had lectured at Oxford University.
 Returning to Christ Church several years after the war, he continued work on his Zurvan book, and lectured in Persian literature.
 His reputation then "rested on articles on Zoroastrianism, mainly philological" written before the war.

 In 1952 Zaehner was elected Spalding Professor of Eastern Religions and Ethics to succeed the celebrated professor Sarvepalli Radhakrishnan, who had resigned to become vice-president (later President) of India.
 Zaehner had applied for this position.
 Radhakrishnan previously had been advancing a harmonizing viewpoint with regard to the study of comparative religions, and the academic chair had a subtext of being "founded to propagate a kind of universalism".
 Zaehner's inaugural lecture was unconventional in content.
 He delivered a strong yet witty criticism of "universalism" in religion.

 It drew controversy.
 Prof. Michael Dummett opines that what concerned Zaehner was "to make it clear from the start of his tenure of the Chair that he was nobody else's man."
 Zaehner continued an interest in Zoroastrian studies, publishing his Zurvan book and two others on the subject during the 1950s.
 Since 1952, however, he had turned his primary attention further East.
 "After my election to the Spalding Chair, I decided to devote myself mainly to the study of Indian religions in accordance with the founder's wishes."
 He served Oxford in this academic chair, while also a fellow at All Souls College, until his death in 1974, and never married.

 In his influential 1957 book Mysticism Sacred and Profane, Zaehner discussed this traditional, cross-cultural spiritual practice.
 Based on mystical writings, he offered an innovative typology that became widely discussed in academic journals.
 He also analyzed claims that mescalin use fit into this spiritual quest.
 His conclusion was near dismissive.
-Yet he revisited his harsh words on the naïveté of drug mysticism in his 1972 book Zen, Drug and Mysticism.
+Yet he revisited his harsh words on the naïveté of drug mysticism in his 1972 book Zen, Drugs and Mysticism.
 His warnings became somewhat qualified by some prudent suggestions.
 He carefully distinguished between drug-induced states and religious mysticism.
 Then the BBC began asking him to talk on the radio, where he acquired a following.
 He was invited abroad to lecture.

 His delivery in Scotland of the Gifford Lectures led him to write perhaps his most magisterial book.
 Zaehner traveled twice to the University of St. Andrews during the years 1967 to 1969.
 The subject he choose concerned the convoluted and intertwined history of the different world religions during the long duration of their mutual co-existence.
 He described the interactions as both fiercely contested and relatively cross-cultivating, in contrast to other periods of a more sovereign isolation.
 The lectures were later published in 1970 "just four years before his death" by Oxford University as Concordant Discord.
 The interdependence of faiths.